Asset Metadata Storage

 Inputs

 Asset Metadata Storage receives backend-created metadata values and built-in default definitions owned by the app.
 Current valid asset types are image and font.
-The stored path is only metadata at this stage; later upload work will decide how files are copied and which stored paths are produced for uploads.
+The stored path is metadata; Safe Asset File Storage produces stored paths for uploaded files, while built-in defaults use app-owned asset paths.

 Uploaded assets must include a file hash.
 Built-in assets may omit the file hash.
-Full font name is optional and is stored exactly as provided, because font extraction is outside the current system.
+Original filename and full font name are optional and are stored exactly as provided, because filename interpretation and font extraction are outside this system.

 Outputs